Orbit Elements from Kepler Solutions in Projective Coordinates: KEPLER STATE TRANSITION MATRICES IN PROJECTIVE COORDINATES

-The Kepler dynamics and solutions in projective coordinates were given in section \ref{sec:kep_sol}.
-We now re-frame the same results with more emphasis on their structure as a single linear matrix ODE and present the corresponding state transition matrix (STM).
+Kepler dynamics and solutions in projective coordinates were given in section \ref{sec:kep_sol}.
+We now re-frame those results with more emphasis on their matrix structure as a linear ODE and present the corresponding Kepler state transition matrix (STM).
 First, we recall some basics of linear systems on real coordinate space, \eq{\mbb{R}^\en}.